#Chiefs draft QB-Let’s hope Mahomes turns out better than Blackledge

 Will the Chiefs be patient and let Mahomes sit the next two seasons under Alex Smith to learn?
 They sure leveraged a lot to pick up the “gunslingin” Red Raider Mahomes.

-The Chiefs gave up this year’s first round pick, a third round pick and next year’s first round pick.
+The Chiefs also gave up this year’s third round pick and next year’s first round pick.